 In the boom period (1913-19) around WWI, an increase in the export of textiles to Asia and North America and the emergence of the heavy and chemical industries resulting from reduced imports from the United States and Europe fueled real economic growth.
 Domestic prices rose significantly, reflecting tight demand in domestic and overseas markets and rising prices in international commodity markets.
 Though the economy temporarily backtracked following the end of the war, it rebounded in mid-1919, owing to increases in domestic demand led by consumption and investment and in overseas demand associated with economic restoration in Europe.
 Along with the economy, stock prices rose by 22 percent in 1915 and by 74 percent in 1916 over the previous year.
-After falling slightly in 1917-18, stock prices rebounded in 1919 to a level 2.1 times that of 1913.
-Agricultural land prices (rice paddies) declined during 1913-15, rose in 1916-19, and in 1919 reached a level 2.4 times that of 1913.
-Urban land prices (residential) followed a modestly increasing trend during 1914-17, and then rose significantly in 1918-19, attaining in 1919 a level 4.2 times that of 1913.
+After falling slightly in 1917-18, stock prices rebounded in 1919 to a level 2.1 times those of 1913.2 Agricultural land prices (rice paddies) declined during 1913-15, rose in 1916-19, and in 1919 reached a level 2.4 times those of 1913.3 Urban land prices (residential)